dotnet/docs-maui/docs/data-cloud/push-notifications.md

     | Name | Enter a globally unique name. |
     | Runtime stack | Ensure that the latest version of .NET is selected. |

-1. Once the **API app** has been provisioned, navigate to the resource.
+1. Once the **API App** has been provisioned, navigate to the resource.
 1. On the **Overview** page, make a note of the default domain value.
-This URL is your backend endpoint that will be used from your .NET MAUI app.
+This URL is your backend endpoint that will be consumed from your .NET MAUI app.
 The URL will use the API app name that you specified, with the format `https://<app_name>.azurewebsites.net`.
-1. In the app's left menu, select **Settings > Environment variables** and then ensure that the **App settings** tab is selected.
+1. In the Azure portal, browse to the **Settings > Environment variables** blade and then ensure that the **App settings** tab is selected.
 Then use the **Add** button to add the following settings:

     | Name | Value |
     | ---- | ----- |